12 Tips Protecting Your Car from Daily Damage

 You must always stop driving before switching into reverse.
 If you aren’t careful, you risk transmission failure.

-Protect your parked car from intense heat, on sunny days, with sunshades.
-It’s one of the best ways to keep your car from overheating.
+On sunny days, use sunshades to protect your car from the intense heat when driving.
+This is one of the best ways to prevent your car from overheating.